Codedwells/alx-pre_course/README.md

-This is myy first readme
+This is an non-empty readme